 The online product literature for ceiling fans is not always clear when it comes to their remote controls.

-We decided to skip on buying one with remote control, and used the Caseta fan switch instead.
+We decided to skip buying one with remote control and used the Lutron Caseta fan switch instead.
 We can control it remotely using our smartphone.
-Later, if we want a remote control device just for the fan, we can then pair to one of the Caseta Pico switches for fans.
+Later, if we want a remote control device just for the fan, we can pair it to one of the Caseta Pico remote switches.

 The only other brand of ceiling fans we looked at was the Hunter ceiling fans.
 We did almost purchase one of those, where the remote control was optional.
 I understood the fan would be installed hard-wired, and optionally, with a remote control added later.
 I did not research precisely how that worked.